darekkay/best-practices/README.md

 - Know when (not) to [split a form field into multiple inputs](https://adamsilver.io/articles/form-design-multiple-inputs-versus-one-input/).
 - Don't set the language of your website [based on user location](https://dev.to/bitdweller/stop-setting-the-language-of-your-website-based-on-my-location-31h0).
 - Test for [unnecessary scrollbars](https://svenkadak.com/blog/scrollbar-blindness).
+- Tie the [sign up button text](https://www.gkogan.co/blog/stop-asking-me-to-sign-up/) to your product.